 Spot the difference – the photograph below was taken in 1910 and shows how much things can change in 96 years.
 Compare the 1910 picture with that of the one taken in 2006.

-The cottage behind the pound has gone, the gates are different, the trees have grown, and the packing stones above the back of the ‘chair’ have changed.
+The cottage behind the pound has gone, (this belonged to the ancient farm tenement of Browberry) the gates are different, the trees have grown, and the packing stones above the back of the ‘chair’ have changed.
 But on the whole it worn quite well considering how many visitors it gets.

 With such an ancient pedigree it is amazing that there are no legends of ghostly prehistoric warriors or prancing piskies attached to the pound but sadly there is not the slightest hint of any ‘legendary’ activities.
 Even so, next time you are sedately cruising along the B3357 and the cattle grid clatters as the tyres roll over it, cast a glance to the right and just picture old Dinah sat in her pound-keepers hut.